allygator/fred-for-discord/README.md

   - Replies with an image from google image search of the specified search term
 - Animate (search term)
   - Replies with an animated image from google image search of the specified search term
+- Where
+  - Replies with the hostname of the machine fred is running from

 Fred's future abilities: